kavee-mm/GearRent-Pro/README.md

 This project is under development.
 The JavaFX entry point and runtime configuration may require adjustment depending on Java version and IDE setup.
 JavaFX is not bundled with JDK 11+.
 Manual configuration may be required.

+## Testing
+No automated unit tests are included in this version of the project.